Santa Barbara Polo Club

-Founded in 1911, the Santa Barbara Polo Club in Santa Barbara, California is the premiere equestrian Polo club in the Western United States.
+Founded in 1911, the Santa Barbara Polo Club in Santa Barbara, California is the premiere equestrian polo club in the Western United States.
 The club, located between the foothills of the Santa Ynez Mountains and the Pacific Ocean, consists of three full size outdoor polo fields, one arena, extensive horse boarding and exercise facilities, as well as stabling for 350 horses.
-The Santa Barbara Polo Club is home to the Pacific Coast Open, United States Polo Association (USPA) America Cup and the USPA Circuit Player's Cup.
+The facility is home to the Pacific Coast Open, United States Polo Association (USPA) America Cup, and the USPA Circuit Player's Cup.

-The Santa Barbara Polo Club has now expanded to be the Santa Barbara Polo and Racquet Club adding 10 tennis courts, a club house, as well as a pool and spa.
-There are many events hosted at the club including polo and tennis tournaments, as well as many weddings.
+The facility expanded to become the Santa Barbara Polo and Racquet Club by adding 10 tennis courts, a club house, as well as a pool and spa.
+There are many events hosted at the club including polo and tennis tournaments, as well as non-sporting events such as weddings.